Proprotor

-A proprotor is a spinning airfoil that function as both an airplane-style propeller and a helicopter-style rotor.
+A proprotor is a spinning airfoil that functions as both an airplane-style propeller and a helicopter-style rotor.
 Several proprotor-equipped convertiplanes, such as the Bell Boeing V-22 Osprey tiltrotor, are capable of switching back and forth between flying akin to both helicopters and fixed-wing aircraft.
 Accordingly this type of airfoil has been predominantly applied to vertical takeoff and landing (VTOL) aircraft.

 The dual-role airfoil is accomplished by one of several design approaches: